getopenmono/monodocs/articles/c-program-guide-cpp.md

 winFrm.height = 500;
 ```

-Notice we just declare the type `Rect`, no need for the any extra keyword, like `struct` in C.
+Notice we just declare the type `Rect`, no need for the extra keyword `struct`, like in C.

 What we have in fact created now are an *instance* of our class *Rect*.
 An instance is also called an *object*.